 - When shopping, always haggle!
 Like most places in the USA, tipping is expected (I generally go with a 10% rule).

 Safety as a Female in Peru

 - Most importantly, be aware of your surroundings– always.

 - Don’t walk around alone late at night, be careful not to expose your money/valuables, trust your gut if a person or situation doesn‘t feel right- leave.

 - Don’t go out drinking alone and don’t share your hotel information with people you don’t trust.

 - If you don’t feel comfortable walking, grab a taxi and establish the price before getting in.

-Knowing some Spanish (even just the basics) is also beneficial.
-I do not speak Spanish fluently, but over the years have gained enough to ask directions, have basic conversations and understanding, which can be incredibly helpful, pick up a phrasebook, and practice before going.
+- Knowing some Spanish (even just the basics) is also beneficial.
+I do not speak Spanish fluently, but over the years have gained enough to ask for directions, have basic conversations and understanding, which can be incredibly helpful, pick up a phrasebook, and practice before going.
 If you are staying mainly in coastal areas where tourism is more common, English is more widely spoken.

 - Aim to blend in – don’t wear/ flash designer items and expensive jewelry, for example, and don’t dress too revealing.
 The Incan culture is more conservative.

-Be sure to wear a bra (this will help avoid unwanted sexual attention in Latin America).
-Catcalling is common, but always ignore and continue walking.
+- Be sure to wear a bra (this will help avoid unwanted sexual attention in Latin America).
+Catcalling is common, but always ignore it and continue walking.
 It’s best to avoid confrontation.